Affiliate marketing can help you break out of the rat race. Just imagine…

 Ignore all the affiliate marketing scams out there promising easy money in record time.
 If you’re serious about achieving great things online then you’re gonna need to invest some good old fashioned elbow grease.

 I’m trying to put you off – not at all!
-But I owe it to you to be honest from the start because it’s going to help you succeed in the long run.
+But I owe it to you to be honest from the start because that’s what’s going to help you succeed in the long run.

 I love the freedom and flexibility that comes with living the laptop lifestyle, but it comes with a cost.
 You don’t need much money to start affiliate marketing, but you do need to put in the time.

 This might mean saying no friends and turning down event invites sometimes.
 It might mean sacrificing a few evenings a week.
 It comes down to your schedule and work ethic but the more time you put in, the more you’ll ultimately make.

 On the flip side of that, once you’ve got an established business on your hands, you can totally take a 3-month break and not feel guilty about it.
 I have many times! 🙂